vinfreecs/genga/Documentation.md

 In the 'param.dat' can be specified a binary number 'Use force' for different forces.
 The kernel is executed for Use force > 0.
 Implemented are the following forces:

- * General Relativity correction: binay number 1
+ * General Relativity correction: binary number 1
  * Tidal forces: binary number 2
  * Rotational Forces: binary number 4